Method 1 – Dealing with Approximate Match

 Both the LOOKUP and VLOOKUP functions in one picture give you a complete sense of the LOOKUP function’s limitation to approximate match.

-The LOOKUP function searches and matches values in both directions left to right or right to left.
-However, the VLOOKUP function does only left to right search to match.
-More specifically for VLOOKUP, the lookup_value must be on the left of the columns it fetches the resultant values from.
+The LOOKUP function searches and matches values in both directions left to right and right to left.
+The VLOOKUP function only allows a left-to-right search to match.
+More specifically, for VLOOKUP, the lookup_value must be on the left of the columns from which it fetches the resultant values.

 ➤LOOKUP allows left-to-right or right-to-left operability.
 It matches lookup_value to rows or columns simultaneously.